 What is the point of these reflections?
 Simply this: your smile is–to a great degree–your self.
 When you look at your smile in the mirror, and you’re unhappy with it, you are happy with yourself.

 Thus, cosmetic dentistry is about more that making oneself pretty.
 It’s about improving one’s access to self-realization and a better individual identity.
 Even nonsmilers in selfies admit that the smile is an expression of a true self, it’s just that they opt instead for a pretend self.

-If your smile makes you unhappy with the self that you see, please call 201-343-4044 today for an appointment with a cosmetic dentist at the River Edge Dental Center for General & Cosmetic Dentistry.
+If your smile makes you unhappy with the self that you see, please call (201) 343-4044 today for an appointment with a cosmetic dentist at River Edge Dental, New Jersey’s center for general & cosmetic dentistry.